- the methods of deducing and deriving clinical diagnosis

 The clinician then interprets the available data using any one or all of the following methods:

-- Match the pattern of manifestations in the patient with known facts (evidence) about diseases
+- Match the pattern of manifestations in the patient with known facts (evidence, criteria) about diseases

 - Deduce the cause and effect based on basic scientific knowledge especially anatomy, physiology, biochemistry, psychology and pathology